 - Available: Disney and Netflix

-In this imaginative compartment chunk – initially a Stephen King movies audiobook tight tale John Cusack fiddles a failed writer swiveled esoteric debunker researching plagued B&Bs.
+In this imaginative compartment chunk – initially, a Stephen King movies audiobook tight tale John Cusack fiddles with a failed writer-swiveled esoteric debunker researching plagued B&Bs.
 Lured to a grand old NYC hotel by an unusual postcard, he argues on waiting in darned room 1408 despite considerable threats from the dapper administrator, Samuel L Jackson.
-That Cusack’s wise-ass pessimist will buy clattered and unravel is a provided.
+That Cusack’s wise-ass pessimist will buy clattered and unravel is provided.
 What is remarkable is the observable part that deliberately turns a normal peeking compartment into an application with a nightmare’s reasoning.

 - Director: Mike Flanagan

-- Cast: Carla Gugino, Bruce Greenwood, and Chiara Aurelia
+- Cast: Carla Gugino, Bruce Greenwood, Chiara Aurelia, Marcia Gay Harden

 - IMDb: 6.6